MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 localization_priority: None
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides guidance for deploying Office 365 ProPlus in a GCC High or DoD environment"
+description: "Provides guidance for deploying Microsoft 365 Apps in a GCC High or DoD environment"
 ---

-# Guidance for deploying Office 365 ProPlus in a GCC High or DoD environment
+# Guidance for deploying Microsoft 365 Apps in a GCC High or DoD environment

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).